 Robinhood

 Robinhood offers commission-free trading, even for cryptocurrency, and has a variety of currencies to choose from.
 It also offers a cash account (uninvested funds) and an accompanying debit card that provides rewards to help me build an investment habit.
-All the Robinhood accounts are immediately taxable because it offers no option for retirement accounts.
+All Robinhood accounts are immediately taxable because they offer no retirement account options.

 See Related: Best Lithium Stocks to Invest in Today